BlueMap-Minecraft/BlueMapWiki/community/CloudflareR2.md

 1. Go to your domain inside the Cloudflare dashboard.
 Click on “Rules” and then “Transform Rules” — make sure you are in the Rewrite URL tab.
 Click on “Create Rule”.

 2. Give the Rule a name, e.g. `BlueMap: Index`.
+This rule will allow you to open the BlueMap domain without the need to enter `index.html` at the end of the URL.
    1. Select `Custom filter expression`
       1. In the first field, select `Hostname`.
 In the Operator field, select `equals`.
 In the value field, enter the domain you are using for BlueMap, e.g. `map.example.com`.
       2. Click on `And` to add another rule.